pzemtsov/pzemtsov.github.io/_posts/2015-02-01-standard-input-buffering-and-affinity-mask.md

 One possible reason for the unstable performance is the variation in scheduling of the client and the server processes to available processor cores.
-If this schedulling affects the execution speed, and the processes are moved from one JKL;\FSDAcore to another while running, this could explain the instability.
+If this schedulling affects the execution speed, and the processes are moved from one core to another while running, this could explain the instability.

 Analysing the output of Linux `top` command shows that the processes do in fact get moved from one core to another (although not as often as on Windows).
 We need a clean test, where each process runs on its own dedicated core.